-Perhaps the greatest problem with claiming this site as the resting place of the Ark is the fact that the Ahora Gorge is on Mount Ararat.
-Despite popular beliefs, the Bible does not specify that the Ark landed on Mount Ararat.
-It states that the Ark landed on the "mountains of Ararat" (Genesis 8:4).
-In other words, the Ark landed in the region of the land of Ararat.
+Perhaps the greatest problem with claiming this site as the resting place of the ark is the fact that the Ahora Gorge is on Mt.
+Ararat.
+Despite popular beliefs, the Bible does not specify that the ark landed on Mt.
+Ararat.
+It states that the ark landed on the "mountains of Ararat" (Genesis 8:4).
+In other words, the ark landed in the region of the land of Ararat.

-As mentioned above, this dormant volcano last erupted in 1840, and many much larger eruptions occurred during the post-Flood Ice Age.
+As mentioned above, this dormant volcano last erupted in 1840, and many much larger eruptions occurred during the post-flood ice age.
 In fact, the Ahora Gorge was largely constructed by an 1840 earthquake and the resultant catastrophic erosion.
-Yet even though these Ark searchers say the Ark could have slid down after the gorge formed, it still begs the question as to how a wooden structure would have survived being buried by the molten lavas which erupted since the Flood ended.
-According to geologist Dr. Andrew Snelling, Mount Ararat likely emerged from the waters of the Flood far too late for it to have been the mountain on which the Ark ran aground on the 17th day of the 7th month of Noah's 600th year.
+Yet even though these ark searchers say the ark could have slid down after the gorge formed, it still begs the question as to how a wooden structure would have survived being buried by the molten lavas which erupted since the flood ended.
+According to geologist Dr. Andrew Snelling, Mt.
+Ararat likely emerged from the waters of the flood far too late for it to have been the mountain on which the ark ran aground on the seventeenth day of the seventh month of Noah's six hundredth year.

-Site three: the Ararat Anomaly
+Site Three: The Ararat Anomaly

 We have already examined two of the popular locations of reported sightings and found them to be problematic.
-We will now look at another spot that has caught the eye of Ark researchers, known as the Ararat Anomaly.
+We will now look at another spot that has caught the eye of ark researchers, known as the Ararat Anomaly.

-In 1949, photographs of the northwest side of Mount Ararat were taken by a United States intelligence agency.
+In 1949, photographs of the northwest side of Mt.
+Ararat were taken by a United States intelligence agency.
 A large structure can be seen jutting out of the ice and snow near the middle of the photograph below.

-This object has captured the imagination of Ark hunters because it resembles a portion of a large ship.
-Of course, this "anomaly" may simply be a rock outcropping with just the right amount of ice and snow melted away to give the illusion of a boat-shaped object.
+This object has captured the imagination of ark hunters because it resembles a portion of a large ship.
+Of course, this anomaly may simply be a rock outcropping with just the right amount of ice and snow melted away to give the illusion of a boat-shaped object.

 A satellite image taken in 2003 has breathed new life into the popularity of the Ararat Anomaly.
-Presumably taken of the same spot on the mountain, this overhead shot shows an elongated structure that appears to have similar dimensions to Noah's Ark (circled below).
+Presumably taken of the same spot on the mountain, this overhead shot shows an elongated structure that appears to have similar dimensions to Noah's ark (circled above).

-As far as I know, no expedition has explored the site of the Ararat Anomaly, but it would certainly be a stretch to conclude that these pictures are definitive proof of the Ark's remains on Mount Ararat.
+As far as I know, no expedition has explored the site of the Ararat Anomaly, but it would certainly be a stretch to conclude that these pictures are definitive proof of the ark's remains on Mt.
+Ararat.
 The object in the images may be nothing more than a natural rock formation.
-Perhaps that's why Ark searchers have not been inclined to explore this anomaly.
+Perhaps that's why ark searchers have not been inclined to explore this anomaly.

-Furthermore, as mentioned in the previous section, finding the Ark on Mount Ararat is highly unlikely.
+Furthermore, as mentioned in the previous section, finding the ark on Mt.
+Ararat is highly unlikely.

-Site four: Ararat-NAMI Expedition
+Site Four: Ararat-NAMI Expedition

-In April 2010, a team of evangelical Christian explorers claimed to have found evidence of Noah's Ark on Mount Ararat during their expedition there two years earlier, high up a prominent canyon on the south face of the mountain.
+In April 2010, a team of evangelical Christian explorers claimed to have found evidence of Noah's ark on Mt.
+Ararat during their expedition there two years earlier, high up a prominent canyon on the south face of the mountain.
 The team represents Noah's Ark Ministries International (NAMI), which is part of Hong Kong-based Media Evangelism.
 This group claims to be a Christian organization committed to developing a Christian media presence to promote the message of Jesus Christ.

-This group claimed to have found or were told about seven wooden compartments buried on Mount Ararat, which they believe were part of Noah's Ark.
+This group claimed to have found or were told about seven wooden compartments buried on Mt.
+Ararat, which they believe were part of Noah's ark.
 They even produced a video showing team members presumably inside one of these wooden structures.